Apply for this course

 5. Be able to examine the contemporary themes in international security, such as the legacy of the Cold War, the impact of terrorism, the proliferation of dangerous weapons, the rise of great powers, the impact of globalisation, the rise of failed states, mass migration, and climate change.

-• introduce students to multiple perspectives on theories of social justice;
+• introduce students to multiple perspectives and theories of social justice;

-• encourage students to develop and articulate a standpoint with respect to theories and models of social justice education;
+• encourage students to develop and articulate a standpoint with respect to models and theories for social justice education change

 You will explore the relationship between the state and terrorism and considers how the nation state has been the perpetrator and a motivating factor behind terrorist acts, as well as considering other reasons behind such acts of violence.
 You will consider the role of the state as a protector of its citizens has been challenged by its own actions and by terrorist organisations including groups such as ISIS.
 The module goes on to outline contemporary terrorist tactics and reviews the impact on national and international responses to terrorism.